simatic-ax/plcopen-snippets/README.md

 ## Use general block templates

-You can use the intellicense in the scope of a .st file to make use of the snippets. <br>
+You can use the intellicense/ auto-completion in the scope of a .st file to make use of the snippets. <br>
 Just start typing-in the following  available variants:

 ```json